Extrema

 - any critical points inside the interval.

-The 1st derivative test gives you a different tool: it helps you classify critical points (anywhere in the domain) as relative/local maxima, relative/local minima, or neither.
+The 1st derivative test gives you a different tool: it helps you classify critical points of a function as relative/local maxima, minima, or neither.

 Absolute vs. relative extrema